Walfred-MA/Ctyper/readme.md

 1. inputfile(s),
 2. corresponding outputfile(s),
 3. the pangenome allele database file, needed to be indexed
-4. either directly proving sequencing coverage information or proving background kmers for ctyper to determine sequencing coverage.
+4. either directly proving sequencing coverage information (when you do not have WGS data) or proving background kmers for ctyper to determine sequencing coverage (recommended).